bill-ahmed/qbit-matUI/README.md

 * ...
 More to come!

 ## Configuration
 This app relies on a couple files to work properly.
+This app also requires **API v4** or higher to function properly.

 ### HTTP_Config
 Under `src/assets/` there are two files: `http_config.json` and `http_config.prod.json`.
 During the production build, the former is replaced with the latter file.